irfanaffandi105/KIMIA_FARMA_ANALYTICS/README.md

 ## 🛠️ Tools Used
 - SQL for data processing and analysis 💾
-- Tableau for data visualization and dashboard creation 📊
+- Lookerstudio for data visualization and dashboard creation 📊
 - Python for advanced data analysis 🐍
 - Git & GitHub for version control and project documentation 📚